Evictions & Covid-19

 - The individual is unable to pay the full rent or make a full housing payment due to substantial loss of household income, loss of compensable hours of work or wages, a lay-off, or extraordinary out-of-pocket medical expenses;

 - The individual is using best efforts to make timely partial payments that are as close to the full payment as the individual’s circumstances may permit; and

 - Eviction would likely render the individual homeless-or force the individual to move into and live in close quarters in a new congregate or shared living setting-because the individual has no other available housing options.

 - The CDC and District Court’s Orders do NOT mean you can simply stop paying rent and use it for other things!
 You are still under a continued obligation in (4) above to pay as much rent as you are able to during this time period.
 This rent does NOT go away!

-- You will owe this money as soon as the moratorium ends in January, and can be evicted then for nonpayment
+- You will owe this money as soon as the moratorium ends in February, and can be evicted then for nonpayment.

 Evictions for Reasons Other Than Nonpayment of Rent